georgyshkliaryk/SamSolutions-CarDealerApp/README.md

 # SamSolutions-CarDealerApp
-Client+server app using React, Express, MongoDB
+Client+server app using React (TypeScript), Express, MongoDB, NodeJS.

 Application for searching and selling cars.
-There is user authentication, selection of cars by body type, price, manufacturer, etc. It is possible to leave a review, change the language of the application.
-Possible as buying a car, and posting announcements about their sale.
+There is user authentication, selection of cars by body type, price, manufacturer, etc. It is possible change the language of the application.
+You can inspect car ads, edit or delete your own ads, post new ones.